rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 <!-- #region -->
 #### `st.text()`

-The [st.text](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.text) accepts an "alphabet" – a collection of length-one strings or a strategy for generating such values (such as `st.characters()`). – from which it will construct strings of varying lengths, whose bounds can be specified by the user.
+The [st.text()](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.text) strategy accepts an "alphabet" – a collection of length-one strings or a strategy for generating such values (such as `st.characters()`) – from which it will construct strings of varying lengths, whose bounds can be specified by the user.

 For example, the following strategy will generate strings of lowercase vowels from length 2 to length 10: